RetroDECK/ES-DE/USERGUIDE.md

 **Render scanlines** _(OpenGL renderer only)_

-Whether to use a shader to render scanlines on top of the images.
+Whether to use a shader to render scanlines for the images.

 **Use custom images**

 Using this option, it's possible to use custom images instead of random images from the game library.
+As is the case with the rest of ES-DE, the supported file formats are JPG and PNG.

 **Custom image directory recursive search**